skezell/jumpcloud/README.md

     + Low bandwidth/network disruptions
     + True multiuser scenarios - actually have separate VM's posting requests at the same time
     + Bump up all the numbers, which are set kind of low for speed (e.g. total number of requests)
+    + It was hard to select test cases for the timing piece of the stats without knowing a little more about what was supposed to be timed.
+At the least, we would want to confirm that the times are capturing every event that we want timed and only those events, timers work for large numbers of requests, simlutaneously requests.
+The rest of the interesting cases would be covered by stress testing.

 + A real automated suite should make use of automated environment setup (often these are tied to a CI/CD system) and employ a more robust logging of results to either the CI/CD system (e.g. with a cucumber Jenkins plugin) or to a custom results repository.

-Helper classes/methods were written to be bare bones and would be way more robust and have more abstraction with a real solution.
++ Helper classes/methods were written to be bare bones and would be way more robust and have more abstraction with a real solution.
+Additionally, the suite is making use of some globals to pass information between steps.
+You can actually use instance level variables, but the way that Cucumber works this results sometimes in unexpected behavior (Cucumber is actually building a class for you on the fly), so for production level tests I usually use globals, but put some plumbing in to constrain how the globals are being accessed.

 + Given the stated requirements, I have the following questions that I would likely discuss with the team before selecting the test cases and might possibly affect the test cases as written, were this a real testing scenario: